signalogic/SigSRF_SDK/mediaTest_readme.md

 #### Out-of-Spec RTP Padding

-The ALLOW_OUTOFSPEC_RTP_PADDING flag (defined in <a href="https://github.com/signalogic/SigSRF_SDK/blob/master/apps/mediaTest/cmd_line_options_flags.h">cmd_line_options_flags.h</a>) can be set to suppress error messages for RTP packets with unused trailing payload bytes not declared with the padding bit in the RTP packet header.
+The -dN cmd line options ALLOW_OUTOFSPEC_RTP_PADDING flag (defined in <a href="https://github.com/signalogic/SigSRF_SDK/blob/master/apps/mediaTest/cmd_line_options_flags.h">cmd_line_options_flags.h</a>) can be set to suppress error messages for RTP packets with unused trailing payload bytes not declared with the padding bit in the RTP packet header.
 See comments in CreateDynamicSession() in <a href="https://github.com/signalogic/SigSRF_SDK/blob/master/apps/mediaMin/mediaMin.cpp" target="_blank">mediaMin.cpp</a>.

 <a name="RunTimeKeyCommands"></a>
 ### mediaMin Run-Time Key Commands